 In a series of Young Chautauqua workshops, coaches and students immerse themselves in the writings and lives of historical characters through research, rehearsal, and performance.
 A student selects an inspiring person in history who possesses the qualities, values, and often life circumstances that they can identify with in their own life, then researches the character, develops a monologue, and portrays the character’s personality and ideology, while telling the stories of life-changing events that molded their lives.
 This portrayal is presented in front of an audience of their peers.

-Young Chautauqua raises student interest and knowledge of American history by providing opportunities to practice research and public speaking while being mentored by mentored by Young Chautauqua coaches.
+Young Chautauqua raises student interest and knowledge of American history by providing opportunities to practice research and public speaking while being mentored by Young Chautauqua coaches.
 The program builds self-esteem and reveals insight into life choices and challenges.

 Available statewide to grades 4 – 12.
 Currently developing an online version of the program with partners in Greeley, Grand Junction, and Boulder.